Over the autumn SE24 proceeded with solar PV installations at St Christopher’s Hospice and Dulwich College.

 St Christopher’s Hospice, Lawrie Park Road

-The main St Christopher’s installation is complete and has been generating green electricity since early November.
+The main St Christopher’s installation has been generating green electricity since early November.
 We are so pleased to see all our hard work resulting in some real community benefits (saved money for the hospice) and environmental benefits (saved CO2 emissions).

-There will be a formal opening of the installation in the New Year to which all SE24 investors and friends will be invited (hopefully including a sunny rooftop photo opportunity).
+In 2018 there will be a formal opening of the installation to which all SE24 investors and friends will be invited (hopefully including a sunny rooftop photo opportunity).
 We will send you an invitation as soon as we agree a date.

 There are two separate sites at Dulwich College: